RUSSIA: Another enforced liquidation, place of worship to be seized

-Another member of the Cherkessk congregation has allegedly suffered assault at the hands of law enforcement agents.
+Another member of the Cherkessk congregation has allegedly suffered assault by officials.
 Vladimir Mirzoyan, a religious leader who had not featured in any of the legal proceedings, was detained and interrogated on 21 May and 26 June by anti-extremism police, during which time he was "subjected to beatings and severe psychological pressure", Jehovah's Witnesses complained on 15 July.

 Mirzoyan's interrogators demanded details of Jehovah's Witness property in the region, according to spokesman Belenko.
 After the first interrogation, Mirzoyan submitted a complaint about his treatment, but was forced to retract this under threat of "problems" for his family.

 Forum 18 asked the Prosecutor's Office of Karachay-Cherkessiya on 27 August why it had initiated action to liquidate the community and why Mirzoyan had been assaulted.
 However, a spokeswoman – who did not give her name - refused to give any information about the case or the contact details of any other officials who could answer questions.